 For the literature side of the course, pupils have the exciting opportunity to study authentic Latin and are exposed to great works of literature by famous Roman authors.
-Pupils both decipher the language and analyse its literary style, and are

-For examination in 2021-22, the prose selection will be taken from 'Tacitus' dramatic account of the intrigue surrounding a Roman aristocrat's death in Syria.
+Pupils both decipher the language and analyse its literary style, and are challenged to articulate an appreciation of the author's narrative and characterisation.
+For examination in 2025-26, the prose selection will be taken from Tacitus' dramatic account of the affairs of Messalina, the infamous wife of the emperor Claudius and Pliny's description of a day in the life of his uncle, Pliny the Elder.